FAFSA Completion Corps

 Meet Geneseo's FAFSA Completion Corps Members

-For any questions or assistance needed in completing these applications, please reach out to finaidhelp@geneseo.edu.
-Victoria and Anthony are ready to answer your questions or set up an appointment to guide you through the application process.
+For any questions or help with completing your applications, please contact finaidhelp@geneseo.edu.
+Victoria and Anthony are available to answer your questions or schedule an appointment to guide you through the process.